ocius/api/README.md

   - see ExampleListCameras.xml

 ## Endpoints
-- GetAll (API Gateway)
+### GetAll (API Gateway)
-  - querys the database for USVS sensor data (locations, battery, etc)
+Queries the database for USVS sensor data (locations, battery, etc)
+  - Function.cs: The main body of the program, returns the type of API response (timespan data/live sensor data) based on the GET request paramters
+  - APIresponse.cs: A wrapper for database interactions.
+Defines the desired resources from the database.
+Also supplies HTTP response headers that go back to the client.
+  - Database.cs: A centralised interface for requesting resources from the database.
+This will translate requests into concrete Command/Query implementations following the CQRS pattern (https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)

 ## Development
 For linux users